elections

 GSA Online Elections, 29 April–29 May 2024

-Elections for GSA offices will take place online between Monday, April 29 and Wednesday, May 29 (ballot closes at 23:00 EDT).
+Elections for GSA offices took place online between Monday, April 29 and Wednesday, May 29 (ballot closed at 11:59pm EDT).

 The voting procedure will be simple: Current GSA members receive email instructions with a link to the ballot on April 29, and use their GSA log-in credentials to vote.